jamesu/railscollab/README.markdown

 RailsCollab is a free web based Project Management and Collaboration tool largely inspired by [Basecamp] [1], the communication-oriented project management solution from 37signals.

-Its roots come from a similar project called ProjectPier (previously known as ActiveCollab), which instead of Ruby is written in PHP.
+Its roots come from a similar project called ProjectPier, which instead of Ruby is written in PHP.

 ##Note regarding future development